MEGA MAN 11

 - You start out on the left side of an empty room.
 Do move right, because the first wave of blocks are coming from the left.
 At first this battle is pretty traditional.
 After he finishes assembling himself, his eye opens, he fires a shot that is aimed toward your location when it fires, and then the eye disappears.
 That’s how much time you have to damage him.
 (Aim for the eye—obviously.)
 But of course the developers couldn’t just leave it at that.
 As the Yellow Devil gets lower on health, he’ll start using an attack where he splits into lots of little guys (only the final one has the eye) that bounce across the screen in a wave (use Speed Gear to find a safe place to stand; you can shoot the one with the eye when it hits the ground right before it bounces); then they circle the room a couple of times (jump them); then they drop from the ceiling in a row (there is one corner that is safe).
 Get out of the corner after this is done because the Yellow Devil will be reappearing shortly.
 Also, as he gets lower in health he starts using larger shots in a fan formation.

 - In terms of weapons, I didn’t find any of them to really be terribly useful here.
 (No Thunder Beam—sorry!)
 Honestly, I think you’re meant to Power Gear this guy.
 Switch it on and charge up as the last few bricks are flying (unfortunately the last few are low which occupies you dodging them, complicating matters) and you should have a dual super-shot ready to go once he opens his eye.
 Or, as Gary pointed out, you can try a Power Gear-powered Chain Blast which does a good chunk of damage and doesn’t require charging.
-(As a complete aside, this guy has at least two different death animations depending on which form he’s in when you finish him off.)
+(As a complete aside, the Yellow Devil has at least two different death animations depending on which form he’s in when you finish him off.)